Sonjya00/Matching-Game/README.md

 ## How to play

+To start the game, download the project and open the file index.html with a web browser.

 Click on **two cards at a time** to flip them over.
 If the two cards match, they will stay flipped; otherwise, they will flip face down again.
 To **win the game**, keep flipping the cards until all cards have been matched with their pair.

 Try to complete the game **with the fewest moves and in the shortest time possible**.
 At the end of the game, you will get a **score** based on the number of moves you made to complete it.
 You can check your current score by looking at the **stars** in the top left corner: as you keep making more moves, the stars will gradually deplete.